This post may contain Affiliate Links. Please see my Disclaimer for more details.

 The homemade buttermilk waffles are made with melted butter, eggs, sugar, baking powder, buttermilk, and vanilla extract.
 I like to whip up my waffles while the chicken marinates in the fridge.
 Then I keep them warm in a 200°F oven until I finish frying my chicken.

-This is my simpler chicken and waffles recipe because I created a chipotle fried chicken and chocolate waffle recipe a while back.
+This is my Southern chicken and waffles recipe because I created a chipotle fried chicken and chocolate waffle recipe a while back.
 So if you love spicy and chocolate, this is an excellent recipe for brunch.

 What are Chicken and Waffles?